Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/NEW2-install.md

 > [!Note]
 > To skip the Microsoft Account login, use "g" for the email and password.
 Windows will then let you make a local account
+> If Sound and Rotation not working reboot to recovery and flash latest UEFI(https://github.com/n00b69/woa-beryllium/releases/tag/UEFI) on boot partition and it will start working.

 ## [Last step: Setting up dualboot](/guide/dualboot.md)